dskyberg/xsbt-filter/README.md

 * only `.properties` and `.xml` resources are filtered
 * filter resources (only `.properties` and `.xml`) should be placed under a directory `filters`
 * the following values  are available as replacement values:
-* the following values are available as replacement values:
-  * build settings
+  * SBT setting keys (prepended with "project.")
     * organization
     * name
     * moduleName